linuxdeepin/deepin-manual/manual-assets/professional/deepin-draw/en_US/index.md

 2. You can set parameters for your pencil as follows:

    - Click **Color** to set the color and transparency of the pencil.
+   - Select the weight of pencil from the drop-down list.
    - Click **Start** and **End** to choose the style of starting point and ending point of the graphics with different arrow and circle types.
 3. Drag the mouse in the Draw area to draw lines.